compose-spec/compose-spec/spec.md

 ### external

-If set to `true`, specifies that this volume has been created on platform outside Compose control.
+If set to `true`, `external` specifies that this volume has been created on platform outside Compose control.
 Compose implementation MUST NOT attempt to create it, and MUST raises an error if it doesn't exist.

 In the example below, instead of attempting to create a volume called `{project_name}_data`, Compose looks for an existing volume simply